Cloudera Partner Data Processing Addendum

 To the extent that a Party intends to Process the Personal Data for direct marketing, that Party shall do the following:

-3.7.1. ensure that the appropriate level of any necessary consents have been obtained from the relevant Data Subjects or otherwise establish a lawful basis to allow the Personal Data to be used for direct marketing in compliance with Applicable Data Protection Law;
+3.8.1 ensure that the appropriate types of any necessary consents have been obtained from the relevant Data Subjects or otherwise establish a lawful basis to allow the Personal Data to be used for direct marketing in compliance with Data Protection Law;

 4. Technical and Organizational Measures